lambda-bookr/build_bookr_AN/README.md

 # Try the App
 1. On your android phone.
 2. [Download](https://github.com/lambda-bookr/build_bookr_AN/blob/master/Bookr.apk)
 3. Go to your downloads folder then open it.
+Allow it to install.